redpesk-labs/red-pak/docs/2-Concept.md

 the starting time is very interesting for embedded and redpak was also meant to do so, so it is satisfying

-The second mesurement is about the memory usage
+The second measurement is about the memory usage

 for that, Each container launches multiple processes.
 For each of them, the amount of used memory of their processes has been added up to get the total used memory by the engine of the container.
 The memory consumption was given by the `ps auxc` command.